vibincholayil/static-website-hosting-s3/README.md

 # Hosting a Static Website on Amazon S3 with Secure Access
-Hosting a Static Website on Amazon S3 with Secure Access
+Hosting a Static Website on Amazon S3 with Secure Access.

 #### Problem Statement
 Nowadays increasing the demand of cost-effective, highly available, and globally accessible websites.